sandipray63in/DDD-Based-Enterprise-Application-Framework/README.md

 Once completed, this DDD framework can be considered (as a whole or in parts) as a Reference Architecture for quite a variety of application scenarios.
 Ultimate goal is to build an Omni-Channel Offline-First Single-Page-Application based SaaS Framework using DDD and Restful API concepts (although parts of the framework can be used for a BPM and Integration Project as well).

+N.B. ->
-N.B. -> In recent past, not been able to give much time for the development of this project for various reasons and don't think will be able to contribute to this project anymore (not at least in near future).
+*In recent past, not been able to give much time for the development of this project for various reasons and don't think will be able to contribute to this project anymore (not at least in near future).
 My Apologies!
 If someone can fork this project and continue working on the pending tasks or may be along with that, add his/her own ideas and implement the same that would be really great.
 Thanking that someone (if any), in advance.
+*Most of the ideas in this project are based on ideas/knowledge gained during a client project(called Equinox) I worked for, under guidance of [Nick/Dave](https://www.linkedin.com/in/david-nick-pazzaglia)(the then Client Architect of the project).